labgrid-project/labgrid/doc/configuration.rst

 The example uses an lxa-iobus-server running on localhost:8080, with node IOMux-00000003 and pin OUT0.

+Arguments:
   - host (str): hostname with port of the lxa-io-bus server
   - node (str): name of the node to use
   - pin (str): name of the pin to use
   - invert (bool, default=False): whether to invert the pin

 Used by:
   - `LXAIOBusPIODriver`_